Everest Base Camp Trek with Helicopter Return - 12 Days

 Your trek also takes you through Sagarmatha National Park, a UNESCO World Heritage Site known for its stunning alpine forests, rhododendron groves, and diverse wildlife.
 The park’s natural beauty enhances your journey, giving you a glimpse into Nepal’s rich biodiversity alongside the awe-inspiring mountain scenery.

-The trek is a wonderful chance to immerse yourself in Sherpa culture.
+The trek is an excellent chance to immerse yourself in Sherpa culture and understanding their mountain lifestyle.
 The Khumbu region is the ancestral home of the Sherpa people, known for their warm hospitality and unique traditions.
 You’ll witness their Buddhist practices, colorful festivals, traditional dress, and daily life, enriching your Himalayan experience.

 Useful Links for Everest Base Camp Heli Trek